8:25 Registration and Continental Breakfast

 Christy C. Dunn

 Christy C. Dunn is an associate at Young Moore & Henderson PA in Raleigh.
 She represents insurers and businesses in a variety of civil litigation matters including insurance coverage, employment, electric, and long-term care claims.
+She also represents employers, electric membership corporations, and long-term care facilities in civil litigation and employment law matters.
 She is recognized among Business North Carolina's Legal Elite™ in the Young Guns category (2022).

 Before obtaining her law degree, Christy spent 13 years working as a sales engineer consulting with end users, engineers, and contractors to design, sell, and install power protection and precision cooling solutions for data centers and industrial applications.
 This experience provides Christy with unique insight into the responsibilities of professionals whose products and services support mission-critical business operations.
 By working closely with decision-makers at all levels of the end-user companies, Christy developed an appreciation for the challenges faced by business leaders making major strategic decisions.